liobaenk/citation-diversity-tracking/README.md

     + (6) After .Rmd knitting, the output is automatically saved in /**output**/... [output]
   + Other folders
     + /literature/ # regularly updated :butterfly:
-    + /templates/ # use templates to quick and easy draft a results section for your manuscript <br />(under license CC0 1.0, no copy-right)
+    + /templates/ # use templates to quick-and-easy draft a results section for your manuscript <br />(under license CC0 1.0, no copy-right)

 ### Q&A

 + (1) *Why should I track or even report my citation diversity in my manuscript/paper?* <br />Reporting citation diversity helps highlight and reduce bias in who gets cited, making research more fair and inclusive (Dworkin et al., 2020; Fulvio et al., 2021; Hefter et al., 2025).
-It’s a simple step that aligns with recent statements by publishing houses and journals in support of equity in science (*Springer Nature*: Hoving, 2024; Nature Reviews Bioengineering, 2023 | *Cell Press*: Sweet, 2021, 2022; *Journal of Cognitive Neuroscience*: Fulvio, 2025; Fulvio et al., 2021).
+It’s a simple step that aligns with recent statements by publishing houses and journals in support of equity in science (*Springer Nature*: Hoving, 2024; Nature Reviews Bioengineering, 2023 | *Cell Press*: Sweet, 2021, 2022; *Journal of Cognitive Neuroscience*: Fulvio, 2025; Fulvio et al., 2021).<br />
+Overall, by doing so, you highlight underrepresented voices in the research you cite.
+You also support visibility and recognition for colleagues whose names may signal minority backgrounds in your local context.
+More importantly, it gives *you*, especially if you're early in your career, a way to <ins>actively</ins> promote diversity, equity and inclusion in science.

-+ (2) *Why is this folder called citation-diversity, if you only process gender diversity?* #tba
++ (2) *Why is this folder called citation-diversity, if you only process gender diversity?* <br />The folder is called citation-diversity because gender is intended to be just the starting point — the broader aim is to eventually include other dimensions like ethnicity (as in Bertolero et al., 2020, for U.S.A.-based ethnic categories) or even age approximations (see more information in [3]).

-+ (3) *cleanBib provides me with ethnicity information, why don't you use it (yet)?* #tba
++ (3) *CleanBib provides me with ethnicity information, why don't you use it (yet)?* <br />While tools like cleanBib offer ethnicity estimates, they rely on U.S.-centric categories ('Asian/Pacific Islander, non-Hispanic Black, non-Hispanic White, Hispanic', Bertolero et al., 2020) that do not apply well in European or international contexts.
+For now, I’ve chosen not to include them until I can integrate services that reflect more nuanced, multiethnic name patterns (e.g., individuals of Eastern European descent may face discrimination yet are classified as White by cleanBib).
+This ensures the analysis remains both accurate and locally sensitive.

-### Copyright/license
+### Copyright / license

 If you use this code, please cite this GitHub folder with the current version (https://github.com/liobaenk/citation-diversity-tracking [e.g., v1.0]) in your manuscript.
 Additionally, please cite Dworkin et al. (2020) and Zhou et al. (2022), and include a link to the automated Gender-API service (https://gender-api.com).